KennSmithDS/programming-design-assignments/assignment4/README.md

 With this command line above, the application will launch and the user will see the following prompt menu:

-## ** based on the JSON grammar files in your own folder, the menu option names will be different **
+## Based on the JSON grammar files in your own folder, the menu option names will be different

 ```
 The following grammars are available :